 7.2.2.x.1 Introduction

 GCOs that require coexistence management will subscribe to the IEEE 802.19.1a system and provide information on the available spectrum.
-The CM by using various algorithm adjust the spectrum utilization such as power and channel within the available channel.
+The CM by using various algorithms adjust the spectrum utilization such as power and channel within the available channel.
 The coexistence management in terms of maximizing capacity etc. converts into a constrained optimization problem.
 The constraints, i.e., the available channels, will influence the outcome of optimization.
 Therefore, different available channels will bring different coexistence performance.

-7.2.2.x.2 Capacity calculation of randomly located GCOs over a region
+7.2.2.x.2 Available spectrum requested by different GCOs

 Figure XX describes the system model where the GCOs request spectrum based on their locations.
-A number GCOs request available spectrum from the spectrum management database.
+A number of GCOs request available spectrum from the spectrum management database.
 Different spectrum management database may employ different available spectrum calculation algorithms.
 For example, the TVWS spectrum management database in Europe might implement the calculation method based on the aggregate interference from multiple GCOs.
 When different GCOs request available spectrum as different groups, the available spectrum will be different.
-In such case, if the CM cannot achieve a desired coexistence optimization result, it can suggest the GCO to request available spectrum again by forming a different group.
+In such case, if the CM cannot achieve a desired coexistence optimization result, it can suggest the GCOs to request available spectrum again by forming a different group.

 Figure XX Scenario of multiple GCOs requesting spectrum at different locations